 The following video gives a great overview of what ClickTale does:

 Some companies are unable to use the standard version of ClickTale.
 This includes financial companies, which are regulated as to how their data must be stored.
-A service called TeaLeaf used to be the most popular alternative, but now ClickTale also offers an enterprise version.
+ClickTale offers an enterprise version for such cases.
+A service called TeaLeaf is another popular alternative.

-Use Google Talk Chatback to let your visitors tell you what’s missing from the page!
+Use Olark to let your visitors tell you what’s missing from the page!

 Live chat can allow you to hear from visitors who wouldn’t call you.
 They might prefer live chat because